rydvone/rsschool-projects/self-introduction/en-self-introdaction.md

 ### Hello, friend.
 Hello there.
 My name is Alexander and now I'll tell you about myself.
 I graduated from the Sukhoi State Technical University of Gomel, Engineer by radioelectronics, and after that I continued to study and received Master's degree in technical sciences.
-And now I am currently attending the RSSchool frontend course.
+And now I am attending the RSSchool Frontend course.

 ### About my work experience
 I worked as software engineer for the automated control system at the factory, but that's not at all the kind of programming that we learn in this course.